 Sharks and whales

 Sharks and whales are the large creatures of marine ecosystem; a shark belongs to the group of cartilaginous fishes while whales are the mammals which thrive in ocean water.
-However, both species have learnt to cope with different physical environments, they were able to live in cold and warm waters, freshwater or saltwaters.
+However, both species have learned to cope with different physical environments, they were able to live in cold and warm waters, freshwater or saltwaters.
 As sharks for fins and meat while whales for blubber layer are highly demanded due to which most of their members are on endangered list and are about to extinct.

 Resemblances between sharks and whales